iapyeh/sshscript/syntax.md

 save(host1, $.stdout)
 #⬇ If you do not $.close() this connection.
 #⬇ The next $.connect would be a nested ssh.
-#⬇ You would ssh to host2 from host1, not from the localhost.
+#⬇ You are ssh to host2 from host1, not from the localhost.
 #$.close()

 pkey = $.pkey('/home/user/.ssh/id_rsa')